Used to indicate that something happens despite obstacles or difficulties.

 Ways to tell them apart:

-Anyway is used as a single word and typically means in any case or regardless.
+Anyway is an adverb that means in any case or nonetheless.